shubhamsonavane7980/shubhamsonavane7980/README.md

 ### 💼 About Me

 - 🧑‍💻 Currently working as a **Python Developer**
-- 💡 2 years of coding experience with various technologies
+- 💡 Years of coding experience with various technologies
 - 📱 Built Android apps using Java & Firebase
 - 🌐 Created dynamic websites using **HTML**, **CSS**, **JavaScript**, and **PHP**
 - 🤖 Skilled in **Python**, **Machine Learning**, and **AI Automation**